flutter/website/src/docs/cookbook/networking/web-sockets.md

 The server sends back the same message you send to it.
 This recipe uses the following steps:

-  1. Connect to a WebSocket server
+  1. Connect to a WebSocket server.
-  2. Listen for messages from the server
+  2. Listen for messages from the server.
-  3. Send data to the server
+  3. Send data to the server.
-  4. Close the WebSocket connection
+  4. Close the WebSocket connection.

 ## 1. Connect to a WebSocket server